mtngrown/mtngrown.github.io/source/panzerblitz/solitaire.html.markdown

    playing very quickly.
 5. Getting familiar with situations at one's leisure really helps game play when you have an opponent.
 The first time setting up a situation is the hardest and takes the longest.
+For people suffering from an occasional bout of analysis paralysis, suffering through the "set up blues" solitaire means not inflicting them on a live opponent.
+Plus you might learn a winning advantage.

+PanzerBlitz lends itself well to solitaire, as it's challenging to play each side to one's best ability, and let the game play dictate the "winner."

 ## How to balance solitaire play